-Vomiting is not normal in cats, and when your cat vomits clear liquid, it can be a sign of a serious illness.
-Vomiting itself is what is considered to be a nonspecific symptom.
-It could be associated with an array of health concerns.
-Some of these can include things like hairballs, internal obstructions, pancreatitis, eating too quickly, constipation, indigestion, parasitic infections, poisoning, stress, depression, or even anxiety.
-But what could be causing your cat to vomit clear liquid specifically?
+When your cat vomits clear liquid, it can be a sign of a serious illness.
+The clear liquid your cat is vomiting up comes from the digestive tract.
+Vomiting is associated with an array of health concerns including things like hairballs, internal obstructions, pancreatitis, eating too quickly, constipation, indigestion, parasitic infections, poisoning, stress, depression, or even anxiety.
+Consider other symptoms your cat is exhibiting to determine the cause of the vomiting.
+A cat that is repeatedly vomiting clear liquid and showing other symptoms of distress or illness should be seen by a vet.

 Possible Causes for Your Cat Vomiting Clear Liquid

 Cats are naturally meticulously clean animals and groom themselves for a large part of their day.
 As your cat grooms themselves, tiny hook-like structures on their tongue catch loose and dead hair, which is then swallowed.
 The majority of the hair passes all the way through the digestive tract with no problems, but sometimes the hair stays in the stomach and forms a hairball.

 Commonly, cats will vomit up clear liquid prior to a hairball.
 Although, a cat vomiting up clear liquid with a hairball occasionally can be normal and not a concern, it is important to note that hairballs should not be frequent, painful, or difficult for your cat to pass.
-Some commercial cat diets and treats are formulated to help prevent formation of hairballs.
+Some commercial cat diets and treats are formulated to help prevent the formation of hairballs.
 Adopting a regular brushing schedule and getting your cat comfortable with brushing can also help get rid of any loose fur in your cat's coat that they may otherwise ingest when grooming themselves.

 Food and Dietary Changes

 When there is a change in your cat's feeding schedule, if your cat misses a meal or eats later than normal, your cat may vomit up clear liquid.

 In addition, you may have switched your cat’s food too quickly.
-When changing your cat to a new diet, it is recommended to do it gradually over a one to two-week period gradually decreasing the amount of current cat food while increasing the amount of new cat food.
+When changing your cat to a new diet, do it gradually over a one to two-week period, decreasing the amount of current cat food while increasing the amount of new cat food.